Khalid Amayreh: Conflict with the Palestinian Authority

-Amayreh is barred from leaving the West Bank.
-For many years Amayreh was confined to his home village of Dura near Hebron by the Israeli military occupation authorities.
-The Palestinian Human Rights Monitoring Group issued reports and press releases relevant to the harassment of Amayreh by both Israel and Palestinian authorities.
+Amayreh was barred from leaving the West Bank for many years; he was confined to his home village of Dura, near Hebron, by the Israeli military authorities.
+The Palestinian Human Rights Monitoring Group issued various reports on the harassment of Amayreh by both Israel and Palestinian authorities.

-On 22 January 2009, Amayreh was arrested by the police forces of the Palestinian Authority (PA).
+On January 22, 2009, Amayreh was arrested by the police forces of the Palestinian Authority (PA) after he criticized the PA for suppressing protests.
 He was questioned and imprisoned in a blacked-out room for two days.
 The PA stated the reason for his arrest was not his reporting about financial corruption in the PA but suspicion of affiliation with Hamas.
-Others state the reason for his arrest was his statements about the collaborationist nature of the PA during the 2008–2009 Gaza War.
-He was released due to a mass outcry and protest at his arrest.
+He was ultimately released.

-He was once again harassed on several occasions by the PA beginning in January 2012.
-The purpose of the continuous harassment is not totally clear, but it might have something to do with the PA's declared hostility against Hamas and any of its sympathizers.
+He was arrested and interrogated on several occasions by the PA beginning in January 2012.

 Views and opinions

-In 2008, Amayreh stated that "It is well known that Israel, through the numerous Zionist lobbies and pressure groups, more or less controls America's politics, media and financial institutions….
-But America doesn't lack the brain power to know the facts and find out the truth about the umbilical connection between the Israeli factor and the ravaging financial crisis now facing the US… I am afraid there will be more bad news in this regard if America doesn't reclaim its liberty from the Zionist Robber [sic] Barons who have come to tightly control the American financial establishment."
-This article was picked up by many other blogs, Web sites, and listserves.
+In 2008, in an article that was picked up and redistributed widely across various websites and listservs, he stated that:"It is well known that Israel, through the numerous Zionist lobbies and pressure groups, more or less controls America's politics, media and financial institutions….
+But America doesn't lack the brain power to know the facts and find out the truth about the umbilical connection between the Israeli factor and the ravaging financial crisis now facing the US… I am afraid there will be more bad news in this regard if America doesn't reclaim its liberty from the Zionist Robber Barons who have come to tightly control the American financial establishment."When Will America wake up from her slumber?
+Israel is destroying America financially by Khalid Amayreh .Amayreh believes that antisemitism in Arab societies originates in "Israel's murderous oppression of the Palestinian people."